 - And my personal favorite… FOTO – Fear of a friend from junior high posting a picture of you in a tube top.

-FOMO and kin can still stop me in my tracks just as they did when I was four.
+FOMO (together with all it’s relatives) can still stop me in my tracks, just as it did when I was four.